These activities are fun to be a part of and are a great way to bond with your toddler. And in the same sentence making process in the learning field.

 It is very important to find the best activities for your child’s age.
 This is because not all activities are safe for that age.
 Activity for toddlers and infants in the age group 12 – 18 months are limited to the indoors.
 That is why that you must plan your daily activities for infants and toddlers based on more indoor activities than the outdoors.
 Typical activities include playing with balls and throwing them, identifying objects and shapes, finding the missing toy, and lots more which you will learn about below.

-When your child reach the age of 2 year old, activities can include drawing, books, painting and apps that will stimulate their brain.
-Just remember that your child must do some kind of outside activities for toddler each day to give your child the opportunity to enhance social and motor skills.
+When your child reach the age of 2 years old, you can then look at activities like drawing, books, painting and toddler activities online apps that will stimulate their brain.
+Just remember that your child must do some sort of outside activities each day to give your child the opportunity to enhance social and motor skills.

-It is very difficult to come up with new ideas for toddler activities due to the fact that toddlers lose interest so easily.
+It is very difficult to come up with new ideas for activities due to the fact that toddlers lose interest so easily and fast.
 It does not mean that you cannot play activities from the past but always remember to add something new each time.
+Making it more fun and exciting!

 - Spray a whole can of cheap shaving cream into a shallow tray and spread it out.